Tribunal Decision Process

 If you are a minor or have impaired mental capacity, you are also welcome to use a lawyer to represent you.
 If you are a minor involved in a personal injury claim, you must use a lawyer to represent you.

 If you have other reasons for wanting a lawyer or other trusted friend or family member to do all the talking for you, just let us know in the application form and we’ll consider your request.
+Under the tribunal’s rules, fees charged by lawyers or other representatives are not usually reimbursable, even if you are successful in your dispute.

 The CRT process allows people to resolve their disputes at different times, from different places, in ways that work best for them.
 Everyone doesn’t have to show up at the same place, with limited time to get things done.
 If you need to take a bit of time to think, we encourage you to consult a trusted helper or get legal advice.